Scaling & Root Planing

 Dr. Brayer or Dr. Aljewari will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
 Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Drs.
 Brayer or Aljewari may recommend scaling and root planing.
 In most cases, a local anesthesia may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.

 - Root Planing:

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) are used to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Brayer may place antibiotics in the periodontal pockets after scaling and planing.
+In some cases, Drs.
+Brayer or Aljewari may place antibiotics in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.